RobertJN64/MLDashboard/README.md

 - initialRequest(): allows module to request data before dashboard loads

 All functions are called automatically from dashboard.

+## Image Module

+ImageModule inherits from module and contains some functions to make handling images easier.

 # Module Info
 TODO - all module info